wpilibsuite/frc-docs/source/docs/software/basic-programming/java-units.rst

 Creating Measures
 ^^^^^^^^^^^^^^^^^

-The ``Measure`` class is a generic type that represents a physical quantity with its corresponding unit of measurement.
-It provides a consistent and type-safe way to handle different types of measurements, such as distance, angle, and velocity, but abstracts away the particular unit of measure (e.g. meter vs. inch).
+The ``Measure`` class is a generic type that represents a magnitude (physical quantity) with its corresponding unit.
+It provides a consistent and type-safe way to handle different dimensions of measurements, such as distance, angle, and velocity, but abstracts away the particular unit (e.g. meter vs. inch).
 To create a ``Measure`` object, you call the ``Unit.of`` method on the appropriate unit object.
 For example, to create a ``Measure<Distance>`` object representing a distance of 6 inches, you would write:

 .. code-block:: java